-As shown below, the table of values can be extended to include Q3 and Q4 with the current direction indicated in the last column.
+As shown in the following table, the table of values can be extended to include Q3 and Q4 with the current direction indicated in the last column.
 Note that the same value is now applied to four locations in the full 360-degree electrical cycle.